oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_fixed/README.md

 ```cpp
 #include <sycl/ext/intel/ac_types/ac_fixed.hpp>
 ```
-> *IMPORTANT*: You must pass the  `-qactypes` option on Linux or the `/Qactypes` option on Windows to the `dpcpp` command when building your SYCL program in order to include `ac_types` header files on the include path and link against the AC type libraries.
+> *IMPORTANT*: You must pass the  `-qactypes` option on Linux or the `/Qactypes` option on Windows to the `icpx` command when building your SYCL program in order to include `ac_types` header files on the include path and link against the AC type libraries.
 In this tutorial, the options are passed through the `src/CMakeLists.txt` file.

 ### Recommended Method for Constructing `ac_fixed` Numbers